• Home

 Do you offer group transportation?

-So, the short answer is no, we do not.
+Overall, the short answer is no, we do not.
 Some companies run their workshops by putting all attendees into one van.
-Although this is fine for those companies, there are number of reasons we do not.
+There are number of reasons NCPW does not.

-Again, we find that this is something that may need to be left to the individual's preferences.
-We always choose a specific hotel where we base all workshop operations and we will get a group discounted rate if we can.
-But sometimes, individuals may have a reason to stay at a different property.
-Some people have a 'points' situation with specific hotel chains and choose to stay there instead.
+1) Lodging: There is always a specific hotel where workshop operations are based.
+But sometimes, participants may have a reason to stay at a different property.
+Some have points with specific hotel chains and choose to stay there instead.
 Or, one guest may want a suite where another guest wants the most cost-efficient room.
-We believe those choices are better left to the individual to handle for themselves so they can tailor their experiences to their travel preferences.
+Some people have even choosen to tent-camp or pull their camper.

 How do you determine the number of participants in your workshops?